-The agreement requires future milestone payments to Roche, the remainder of which total \$10 million and are earned by the commencement of Phase 3 clinical trials as well as future regulatory approval in the United States and Europe of a product developed from MGL-3916.
-A single-digit royalty payment range is based on net sales of products developed from MGL-3196, subject to certain reductions.
-In October 2016, the Company commenced a Phase 2 study in Non-Alcoholic Steatohepatitis (NASH), which triggered a milestone payment under the agreement.
-Except as described above, the Company has not achieved any additional product development or regulatory milestones to date and has no Licensed Product sales for the nine months ended September 30, 2018 and 2017.
+The agreement requires future milestone payments to Roche.
+In 2019, the Company commenced a Phase 3 study in Non-Alcoholic Steatohepatitis (NASH), which triggered a \$2 million milestone payment under the agreement.
+Remaining milestones under the agreement total \$8 million and are earned by achieving specified objectives related to future regulatory approval in the United States and Europe of a product developed from MGL-3196(resmetirom).
+A single-digit royalty payment range is based on net sales of products developed from resmetirom, subject to certain reductions.
+Except as described above, the Company has not achieved any additional product development or regulatory milestones and had no) Licensed Product sales for the six months ended June 30, 2019 and 2018.

-The Company has entered into customary contractual arrangements and letters of intent in preparation for and in support of the Phase 2 and 3 clinical trials.
+The Company has entered into customary contractual arrangements and letters of intent in preparation for and in support of the Phase 3 clinical trials.